Code of Conduct

 Social safety means feeling protected against the threat of harm from others.
 It also means being seen, heard, and acknowledged for who you are.
 We recognize that this is not always the case in society, especially if you don’t fit into dominant norms.

-That’s why it’s important that we, as visitors, crew, and artists of Awakenings, take an active role in creating and protecting this safety for everyone, especially for those who may not always feel safe.
+That’s why it’s important that we, as visitors, crew, suppliers, partners and artists of Awakenings, take an active role in creating and protecting this safety for everyone, especially for those who may not always feel safe.

 To make sure this is clear for all, we have written a Code of Conduct that defines what we collectively stand for.